fitandfine/raspberrypi_homelab/README.md

 ![Project Setup and Git initialization](screenshots/1.png)

-## Problem unknown raspberry Pi IP address:
+## Problem: unknown raspberry Pi IP address:
 When running a Raspberry Pi in headless mode (no keyboard, mouse, or monitor), the only way to access it is over the network via SSH.
 But when your Raspberry Pi is connected through an iPhone hotspot, the hotspot UI does not show connected device IP addresses.
 This makes it impossible to know the Pi’s IP directly.